 If you have any questions about this medicine ask your pharmacist.

 Further reading and references

-Manufacturer's PIL, Uniphyllin Continus® Tablets; Napp Pharmaceuticals, The electronic Medicines Compendium.
-Dated October 2013.
+Manufacturer's PIL, Uniphyllin Continus® 200 mg, 300 mg and 400 mg Tablets; Napp Pharmaceuticals Ltd, The electronic Medicines Compendium.
+Dated January 2019.